kyrillosishak/re-SkinCancer/README.md

-# re-covid
+# re-SkinCancer
-About [Re] Towards an Effective and Efficient Deep Learning Model for COVID-19 Patterns Detection in X-ray Images
+About [Re] Skin Cancer Classification with Transfer Learning